ZoomTen/foss-cc-icons/README.md

 ``Inherits=la-capitaine-icon-theme,gnome,hicolor,adwaita``

+## Additional Notes
+* OpenShot's *.osp MIME type has the icon set to "openshot", will display application icon instead of the filetype icon.
+       * To fix this, you might need to head over to `/usr/share/mime/packages/openshot-qt.xml` and remove line 6 entirely (where it says `icon="openshot"`).
+Then run `sudo update-mime-database /usr/share/mime`.

 ## Credits
 This icon set was made with a bit of help from the [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme) and [Marwaita](https://github.com/kstenerud/marwaita) icon themes.